sswam/allemande/doc/README-barbarella.md

 ## What is this?

-This is a work-in-progress AI chat system based on [Point Alpaca](https://github.com/pointnetwork/point-alpaca).
+This is a work-in-progress AI toolkit and chat app.

-See the Point Alpaca page for info on obtaining the weights.
+See the [Point Alpaca](https://github.com/pointnetwork/point-alpaca) page for info on obtaining the LLM.

-I am also including my AI software toolkit, [Allemande](https://github.com/sswam/allemande).

 ## Screenshots